 7. After deliberations the Chair will inform the student of the outcome.

 Possible Outcomes of defence:

 - Fail - (Signature Page not needed)

-3. SGS will send both the signed Signature Page and Certificate of Examination to the student.
-The student will then insert the Certificate of Examination into the final version of their MRP/Thesis.
+3. SGS will send the signed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
+The student will then insert the Certificate of Examination into the final version of their MRP/Thesis/Dissertation.
 At this point the student will also receive instructions for the final submission process.

-4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation to SGS.
+4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via two USB keys to SGS.

 5. SGS reviews all required documentation and submits a grade for approval.

 6. SGS sends all required documentation to the Harris Learning Library for processing.